Course Outline

 Module 3: Upgrading Operations Manager

-Before upgrading to System Center 2012 Operations Manager, several important tasks must be completed.
-This module will cover the upgrade order and necessary steps for transitioning to System Center 2012 R2 Operations Manager.
+Before upgrading to System Center 2012 Operations Manager, several critical tasks must be completed.
+This module covers the upgrade order that should be followed when transitioning to System Center 2012 R2 Operations Manager for government environments.

 Lessons